Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

   GF LN: [0.9, 0.91]
 ```

-We define the diagram above as the `difficulty space`{:.info}, which we will
-reference repeatedly in the following sections.
-In the _space_ above we see
-that:

-1. Easier rounds cover less width, later covers more.
-This follows the
-   idea that some skill-sets, especially niche ones, only occur in higher
-   difficulties.
-Therefore, this will form a "cone-like" shape
-2. Easier rounds tend to have fewer maps than later ones.
-This follows the above
-   idea: in later rounds new skill-sets surface, therefore, a pool should adapt
-   and cover more ground.

-Assuming this `difficulty space`{:.info}, we have to determine the following:
+Assuming we agree with this _abstract_ sketch of how we can define the ideal

-- `1`{:.info} The **extent** of the space we want to test
-- `2`{:.info} The **points** on the space we need to sample
+pool, we now have to put _actual_ definitions onto each point.
+E.g. what does

-There are several methods that poolers usually use to tackle the above problems:
+$(x=0.2, y=0.8)$ mean?
+There are several methods that poolers usually resort to
+for the above problem:

 1. Referencing Difficulty Systems (and related maps)
 2. Score Matching